jimbo00000/RiftRay/README.md

 ### Huge Thanks to:
 - BeautyPi: Iñigo Quilez and Pol Jeremias for [Shadertoy](https://shadertoy.com) and all the code and tutorials on his site [www.iquilezles.org](http://www.iquilezles.org/)
 - All the members of [Shadertoy](https://shadertoy.com) for their beautiful GLSL code
-- Mikael Hvidtfeldt Christensen for the blog [blog.hvidtfeldts.net](http://blog.hvidtfeldts.net/)
+- Mikael Hvidtfeldt Christensen for this blog post [blog.hvidtfeldts.net](http://blog.hvidtfeldts.net/index.php/2014/01/combining-ray-tracing-and-polygons/)
 - Micah Dedmon for Mac porting and packaging
 - elmindreda for the awesome [Glfw3 framework](https://github.com/glfw/glfw)
 - Palmer Luckey and Oculus for the [Oculus Rift and OVR SDK](http://www.oculusvr.com/)